Code-Institute-Submissions/anime_dashboard/README.md

 ## Contributing

 ### Getting the code up and running
-1. First you will need to clone this repository by running the ```git clone <https://github.com/OMC86/anime_dashboard>``` command.
+1. First you will need to clone this repository by running the ```git clone <https://github.com/OMC86/anime_dashboard>``` command and install the modules listed in the requirements.txt file.
-2. After that you will need to...
+2. After that download the anime.csv file from [kaggle](https://www.kaggle.com/CooperUnion/anime-recommendations-database).
+3. Next if you don't have mongo, install [MongoDb document database](https://www.mongodb.com/download-center#production).
+4. Once you have installed and configured mongo, upload anime.csv to mogodb with the following command ```mongoimport -d animeData -c anime --type csv --file anime.csv --headerline```
+4. You will need to have mongodb running in order to retrive data for the charts
+5. Run the anime_dashboard.py file and go to 127.0.0.1:5000 in your browser.